chesterwizzle/Haikuverse/Haikuverse.md

 * **Secure & Resilient Without Compromise:** The application is built on a scalable serverless backend using **Google Cloud Functions** and **Firestore**.
 Security is paramount, enforced through **Firebase App Check** attestation, a data model that strictly segregates private and public user data, and a full suite of account management tools.
 The system even includes self-healing maintenance functions for its `Knowledge Graph`, designed for long-term data integrity and resilience.

+* **Connected Public Ecosystem:** Seamlessly integrated with the **Haikuverse Public Gallery**, a Next.js companion web app that serves as an SEO acquisition funnel and high-resolution **Print Studio**, sharing the same Firestore backend and Cloud Functions for a unified user experience.

 ---
 ## 2. Functional Block Diagram of the Haikuverse App